 The material of the nozzle should be able to withstand corrosion.
-The nozzle is made of either circular or rectangular cross-section and the head can be straight or at a right angle.
+The nozzle is made of either circular or rectangular cross-sections and the head can be straight or at a right angle.

 Silicon carbide, aluminum oxide glass beads are used as abrasives in abrasive jet machining.
 The shape of the abrasives can be regular or irregular.
 The size of the abrasives is around 10 to 50 microns.
 The mass flow rate of the abrasives is around 2-20 grams/min.

 The selection of abrasives depends upon MRR, type of work material, and type of machining accuracy required.

 Aluminum oxide (Al2O3) size of 12, 20, 50 microns and it is good for cleaning, cutting, and deburring, Dolomite size of 200 mesh and it is used for Etching and polishing.

 Sodium bicarbonate size of 27 microns and used for Cleaning, deburring, and cutting of soft material.